Published on June 29th, 2020 and Updated on April 29th, 2021

 - The sex hormones estrogen and testosterone (which aid bone formation and activate growth hormone)

-- Adult height and growth plate fusion – Most girls reach their adult height at 15, while most boys reach their full height at 17 or 18.
-While some growth may occur over the next few years, the majority of growth is finished by these ages.
+- Adult height and growth plate fusion – A great percentile of girls reach their adult height at 15, while most boys reach their full height at 17 or 18.
+While some growth may occur over the next few years, the majority of a person’s height growth is finished by these age ranges.

 Until your child has reached the adult phase, his height is not set in stone but determined by a variety of factors.